faelplg/portfolio/STYLEGUIDE.md

 }
 ```

-As you see in the above samples, kss-node comment has some blocks.
+As you see in the above samples, `kss-node` comment has some blocks.
 From the top,

 1. Element's title
 2. Element's description
 3. List of modifier classes or pseudo-classes
 4. HTML markup
-5. Reference to the element's position in the styleguide
+5. Reference to the element's position in the style guide

 And each description supports the Markdown writing.